-In search of a local alternative, we’ve uncover a bean with an ancient British history that is making a big comeback.
+In search of a local alternative, we’ve uncovered a bean with an ancient British history that is making a big comeback.

 “The world is but a hill of beans,” so begins Ken Albala’s book dedicated to beans.
 “Nearly every place on earth has its own native species and nearly every culture has depended on beans.”